jpthiele/dealii-Wiki/Getting-deal.II.md

 sudo add-apt-repository $REPO
 sudo apt-get install -y libdeal.ii-dev
 ```

+For a complete list of backports see https://github.com/dealii/dealii/wiki/Debian-and-Ubuntu

 # Candi
   Candi is a tool maintained by the deal.II community to install deal.II and